 Labels are not requirements, but rather tags or categorizations that you can add to objects.
 You can add them to any of the objects you are able to create in a BriefBuilder project model.

 For example, in a building project, you may wish to label spaces that are optional or label whether a space is within a project’s scope (or not).

-In a building project, you may for example want to label spaces according to their primary use (e.g. meeting space, work space, teaching space, …).
-Whereas in an infrastructure project, you may wish to use the labels to indicate whether objects are existing objects or new ones that need to be built.
+Likewise, in an infrastructure project, you may wish to use labels to indicate whether objects are existing pieces of infrastructure or new ones that need to be built.
+Or utilize labels to show whether an object belongs to a particular project phase.

-(1) On the detail view of an object, the block called General can be found at the top of the object’s detail view.
+On the detail view of an object, the block called General can be found at the top of the object’s detail view.
 Located in that block, you can find the table called Labels.

 This is where you can view, create, add or delete a label for one specific object.

 To create a label, just start typing in the empty bar under Labels.
 If there are already labels in use in this project model, they will pop up as suggestions.

 If you want to delete a label for an object, click on the X button right next to it.